 - Record yourself soloing and practicing.
 As you listen back, ask yourself: “Is my articulation flowing and consistent throughout the line?
 Am I really swinging and playing with good time?
 Do I really sound like I think I do when I am playing?
 Remember, the recording doesn’t lie!

-- Check out John McNeil’s book The Art of Jazz Trumpet, even if you are not a trumpet player there are some really useful articulation exercises in this book that go beyond the idea of just using ascending and descending scales.
-Here are a few bars of one exercise based on the dorian mode, almost pentatonic in nature, so you get the idea:
+- Check out John McNeil’s book The Art of Jazz Trumpet.
+Even if you are not a trumpet player, there are some really useful articulation exercises in this book that go beyond the idea of just using ascending and descending scales.